There are 211 results for “” in All

 How to join the IHO to become a member state?

-IHO Work Programme and Management Plan
+IHO Strategic Plan and Work Programme

 The IHO runs a 3-yearly budgetary cycle.
 Each budget cycle is based on forward forecast approved by the Member States at the previous Assembly.
 Each yearly forecast is reviewed in the preceding year and any changes approved by the Member States.
 The approved budget supports an annual work programme that is also approved by the Member States.
-The CB Work Programme (CBWP), which includes all the activities scheduled for the Sub-Committee for a determined period, including Seminars, Workshops, Technical Visits and any other action directed to development purposes and is inserted in the overall IHO Work Programme.
-The Capacity Building Management Plan is the compilation of specific proposals and inputs submitted by the Regional Hydrographic Commissions.